Warning: This is not a budget-friendly post, but it will make you thirsty!

 Honorary mentions for other great Prohibition-style bars go to:

 - Angel Share

-Some of you might be wondering why I didn’t include the famous PDT (Please Don’t Tell) or Milk and Honey.
-Because I think they’re overrated.
+Some of you might be wondering why I didn’t include the famous PDT (Please Don’t Tell).
+Because I think it’s overrated.
 Sure, the drinks are good, but so are drinks everywhere else.
 PDT is cool because you have to pick up a secret phone in a hot dog shop to get in, but once inside, the atmosphere and drinks aren’t anything really special.

 Remember the following:

-- Dress nice: These places have semi-strict dress codes, so guys should go with pants, dress shoes, and a nice shirt.
+- Dress nicely: These places have semi-strict dress codes, so guys should go with pants, dress shoes, and a nice shirt.
 Some places won’t accept you if you’re wearing sneakers.

 - Be prepared to wait: All these places are small and don’t take reservations.

 - Don’t attempt this on a weekend — the crowds get too big!